degama01/TCDDMeth/README.md

   1. Clone this repository
   2. Download all the required data as described here and in ```./Data/README.md```
   3. Install the packages listed above
-  4. Run the following in RStudio:
+  4. Run the following in R:
   ```
   setwd("/path/to/TCDDMeth")
-  source("./Code/EntirePipeline.Rmd")
+  source("./Code/EntirePipeline.r")
   ```

 ## Output